 Three Time WNBA Champion (2003, 2006, 2008) | Two-Time WNBA Coach of the Year (2003, 2015)

-Bill Laimbeer, a two-time WNBA Coach of the Year and three-time WNBA Champion, enters his fourth season as head coach of the New York Liberty.
+Bill Laimbeer, a two-time WNBA Coach of the Year and three-time WNBA Champion, enters his fifth season as head coach of the New York Liberty.

-During the 2015 campaign, his third full season as the head coach of the Liberty, Laimbeer helped guide the franchise to the best regular season in team history, posting a franchise-record 23 victories while the Liberty was able to grab the top overall seed in the WNBA for the first time ever and the top spot in the Eastern Conference for the first time since 2002.
+During the 2015 campaign, Laimbeer helped guide the franchise to the best regular season in team history, posting a franchise-record 23 victories while the Liberty was able to grab the top overall seed in the WNBA for the first time ever and the top spot in the Eastern Conference for the first time since 2002.
 New York advanced to the Eastern Conference Finals for its deepest playoff run since 2010.